Joandersson/RockPaperScissorsPy/README.md

 # RockPaperScissorsPy

 Simple rock paper scissor game created in python.
-Select "Rock" "Paper" or "Scissors" and press play.
+Select "Rock" "Paper" or "Scissors", press play and hope you win against the computer.
-Good luck!
+## Good luck!